WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

+ActorDefinitions are the ways that the Personas are structured; A common repository of Personas allows reuse, exchange, change tracking, etc.

 The L3 author must ensure there is an ActorDefinition for each Persona mentioned in the L2.
 If the Persona doesn’t exist in the Personas Glossary yet, this process can propose the creation of another different persona.
 This